 \begin{theorem} If a set $S$ of points of a convex surface has integer distances and diameter $D$, then $|S|=O(D^{4/3})$. \end{theorem}

 \begin{proof} Let $n$ be the size of $S$, and let its two closest such points be $p$ and $q$, with distance $O(D/\sqrt{n})$ by \cref{lem:convex-close}.
 We distinguish two cases: \begin{itemize} \item Suppose that all triples of points in $S$ that include both $p$ and $q$ belong to shortest curves.
-Each such point must belong either to a ray from $p$ through $q$ or a ray from $q$ through $p$, with the ray containing a shortest curve from $p$ to $q$.
+Each point in $S$ must belong either to a ray from $p$ through $q$ or a ray from $q$ through $p$, with the ray containing a shortest curve from $p$ to $q$.
 Further, this shortest curve (and hence these two rays) must be unique, for if there were two shortest curves between $p$ and $q$, one of them could be combined with part of a shortest curve from $p$ or $q$ to a third point $r$ to form a shortest curve that passes through $q$ or $p$ at a non-straight angle, an impossibility.
-Thus, there are two rays containing all remaining points in $S$, and these points must lie at integer spacing along these two rays, so there are $O(D)$ points in $S$ in total. \item Otherwise, some point $r$ does not lie on a shortest curve with $p$ and $q$.
+Thus, two rays contain all remaining points in $S$, and these points lie at integer spacing along these two rays, giving $O(D)$ points in $S$ in total. \item Otherwise, some point $r$ does not lie on a shortest curve with $p$ and $q$.
 By \cref{thm:convex-triangle}, there can be $O(D^2/\sqrt{n})$ points in $S$.
 That is, $n=O(D^2/\sqrt{n})$.
 Multiplying both sides by $\sqrt{n}$ and taking the $2/3$ power gives the result.\qedhere \end{itemize} \end{proof}